-To use the augmented reality features of this booklet, search the app store for the Antarctic Heritage Trust AR App and download it to your device for free.
+U To use the augmented reality features of this booklet, scan the QR code or search the app store for the Antarctic Heritage Trust AR App and download it to your device for free.

-Scan the codes throughout this booklet.
+3. Scan the codes throughout this booklet.
 They look like this.